Bubsy: Paws on Fire!: Plot

-Bubsy and his friends are celebrating the 14th Annual Yarn Ball, when the Woolies' twin queens Poly and Esther warn him about the return of the corrupt entrepreneur Oinker P. Hamm, who is capturing animals across the universe for his own personal zoo, the Amazootorium.
-With the help of his sidekick Arnold, scientist Virgil Reality, Poly and Esther's finest Woolie soldier and a new pair of sneakers (a gift from Bubsy's nephew and niece Terry and Terri, called "El Gato's Zapatos"), Bubsy treks across three worlds to find Oinker and end his business.
+Bubsy and his friends are celebrating the 14th Annual Yarn Ball, when the Woolies' twin queens Poly and Ester warn him about the return of the corrupt entrepreneur Oinker P. Hamm, who is capturing animals across the universe for his own personal zoo, the Amazootorium.
+With the help of his sidekick Arnold, scientist Virgil Reality, Poly and Ester's finest Woolie soldier and a new pair of sneakers (a gift from Bubsy's nephew and niece Terry and Terri, called "El Gato's Zapatos"), Bubsy treks across three worlds to find Oinker and end his business.

 Development

-Mike Roush proposed Choice Provisions to develop the game.
-The company who were fans of Bubsy agreed.
 Some characters were recycled from the older games as well as the cartoon pilot episode.
 There was a bit of debate during development and the work was scrapped and redone.

-Choice Provisions persuaded Roush to depart from the traditional platformer and allow to design it as an auto-runner and he eventually agreed.
-Stemage composed the soundtrack in 32-bit.
+Stemage composed the soundtrack in 32-bit in a variety of genres including Electronic, Chiptune, and Rock.
 Most music tracks played differently depending on the character being played on a level.
+Each music track had its own intro, three character variants, and outro.
+This was to keep the music consistent with the current stage, while adding variety, avoiding repetition, and getting around system audio limitations.
+The music tracks were segmented so that the playback would retain smoothness during transitions and level replays.

+Release

 The game was first set for release by March, then April but was delayed.
 The game's release was made possible from a Kickstarter crowdfunding campaign raising $25,000.
 By this time, an audio CD with the game's soundtrack was released.
 For the Nintendo Switch version, it was delayed to allow for adjustments.
 A Limited Edition for the Switch version was released, which came with a booklet and a copy of the audio CD.

 Reception

-Bubsy: Paws on Fire! got mainly average scores from reviewers.
-Destructoid ranked the game 5/10 and regarded it as a light arcade title, highlighting its visuals and music, but criticizing the repetition and blandness.
+Bubsy: Paws on Fire! received mixed reviews from critics.
+Destructoid regarded it as a light arcade title, highlighting its visuals and music, but criticizing the repetition and blandness.
 Nintendo Life described the game as the foundation of a decent runner, praising the flow and additions to the gameplay, while turning down the performance and repetition.
-Nintendo Times stated that the game was fun for a short time, but that there were better platformers to play on Switch.
 TechRaptor gave a negative review and hoped another Bubsy game would not come in the future.
 Push Square gave the game a poor review expressing how frustrating it was with no redeeming quality.
-GamingTrend, however, ranked the game 80/100, and stated "It took a little over 25 years, but Bubsy: Paws on Fire! is the bobcat's first truly great outing."